Harrysdad2/Harrysdad2.github.io/commissions.md

 ![Sunflower Test]({{ site.baseurl }}/images/sunflower test.jpg)

-I agreed with Alison that the centre should be a darker glass, so constuction started using a deeper shade of amber.
+I agreed with Alison that the centre should be a darker glass, so construction started using a deeper shade of amber.
 As part of the painting process I also added eyes to the owl and the rabbit.

 ![Owl Construction]({{ site.baseurl }}/images/owl construction.jpg)